ubiqsecurity/ubiq-snowflake/README.md

 from table
 ```

-### FPE Decryption
+### Structured Decryption
-The below command performs FPE decryption by calling the Ubiq API to get Dataset metadata corresponding to the given Dataset name (e.g., 'SSN') and an FPE encryption key.
+The below command performs structured decryption by calling the Ubiq API to get Dataset metadata corresponding to the given Dataset name (e.g., 'SSN') and a corresponding key.
 ```sql
 select ubiq_decrypt(
     cipher_text,